bluzDK/bluz-docs/docs/tutorials/bootloader.md

 3. The script will prompt you for a filename, enter the name of the file xyz.pub.pem with full path
 4. While the file is being downloaded, the RGB LED will toggle between magenta and blue
-5. Once it is completed downloading, bluz will stay in safe mode.
+5. Once it is completed downloading, bluz will stay in setup mode.
 You can now reset the device and connect to the cloud